surniaulula/wpsso-google-merchant-feed/readme.txt

 = 5.1.0-b.4 =

-(2023/01/13) Added the number of items and size for each feed XML in the Google Merchant settings page.
+(2023/01/13) Added the number of items, image links, and size for each feed XML in the Google Merchant settings page.
 Increased feed XML cache expiration time from 1 day to 1 week.

 = 5.0.0 =